ebullient/monster-combat/README.md

 Check out the prometheus endpoint to see what metrics are being emitted.

+The `runme.sh` script will keep a steady stream of requests hitting an endpoint of your choosing.

 Hopefully, that all worked fine.
 If it didn't, come find me in the [gameontext slack](https://gameontext.org/slackin) and let me know.
-Or, ya know, open an issue.
+Or open an issue.
 That works, too.

 ---

-## Working with Prometheus and Grafana
+### Working with Prometheus and Grafana in Kubernetes

 I am lazy.
 I dislike the behavior of port forwarding.
 I defined an ingress for kubernetes-dashboard, prometheus, and grafana: